lawesworks/vision-model-workbench/README.md

 ## Disclaimer
 This repository is intended for **experimental purposes**.
 Scripts and notebooks are not optimized or hardened for real-world production deployment.
-If you demonstrate to customers, please keep this in mind
+If you demonstrate to customers, keep this in mind

 ---